hyperledger-solang/solang/docs/index.rst

 Solang aims for source file compatibility with the Ethereum EVM Solidity compiler.
 Where differences exists, this is noted in the documentation.

-Many language features are not implemented yet.
-Anything which is documented is supported.
-The repository can be found on `github <https://github.com/hyperledger-labs/solang>`_.
+Many language features are not implemented yet, however anything documented is supported.
+The repository can be found on `github <https://github.com/hyperledger-labs/solang>`_ and we have a `channel on chat.hyperledger.org <https://chat.hyperledger.org/channel/solang>`_.

 .. toctree::
    :maxdepth: 3